Sending a new language to the

 The Caver's Dictionary is always looking for more languages to add.
-If you would like to add a whole new language, please contact the Chairman before starting work on it.
+If you would like to add a whole new language, then before starting work please contact the Sub-commission Leader to check whether anyone else is already working on it.
 The dictionary terms are stored in a database, and we upload the file of new words into it as described below.
-You can also just add new words to an existing language, or make corrections - in these cases just send the details by email to the Chairman. (at "dictionary@uis-speleo.org", or click here for further contact details.)
+You can also just advise us of new words for an existing language, or suggest corrections - just put your updates into our template and email it to the Chairman.

 Concept

 A group of terms with the same meaning, regardless of the language used.
 In the Dictionary, each concept is identified by a number, i.e. it is language-independent.
-This is the number which appears on the first line of each group of terms.
+This is the number which appears on the first line of each group of terms on the web page.

 Term